 It has been such a thrilling and taste-bud opening journey so far, that I hope you’ll join me.
 Look out for nutritional tips about being on a whole-foods, plant-based diet, and practical tips from my experience to help you (and your family!) make the transition to plant-based living.
 Remember, plant-based meals can be fun, delicious, colorful and are the best fuels for your body.
 Each time you serve a plant-based meal, you are moving yourself or your family towards the best health possible!
 Let’s live plantifully and thrive together!

-[If you would like a more recent update of our family’s whole foods plant-based journey thus far, click here!]
+If you would like to find out more about our family’s whole foods plant-based journey, click on these posts below: